Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Abstract

 \section{Abstract}

-In recent years, numerous techniques were developed to automatically prove termination of different kinds of probabilistic programs.
-However, there are only few automated methods to \emph{disprove} their termination.
-In this paper, we present the first techniques to automatically disprove (positive) almost-sure termination of probabilistic term rewrite systems.
+While numerous techniques have been developed to automatically prove termination of probabilistic programs, there are only few automated methods to \emph{disprove} their termination.
+In this paper, we present the first techniques to automatically disprove (positive) almost-sure termination of probabilistic term rewriting.
 Disproving termination of non-probabilistic systems requires finding a finite representation of an infinite computation, e.g., a loop of the rewrite system.
 We extend such qualitative techniques to probabilistic term rewriting, where a quantitative analysis is required.
 In addition to the existence of a loop, we have to count the number of such loops in order to embed suitable random walks into a computation, thereby disproving termination.
 To evaluate their power, we implemented all our techniques in the tool \aprove{}.